sagemath/trac_to_gh/Issue 9633.md

 # Issue 9633: binomial does not accept float

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9633

 Original creator: Henryk.Trappmann